Gathering detailed insights and metrics for @fastify/ajv-compiler

 To customize the ajv

 This module is already used as default by Fastify.
-If you need to provide to your server instance a different version, refer to the official doc.
+If you need to provide your server instance with a different version, refer to the Fastify docs.

 keyword is not part of the official ajv